 Can I read maps?
 I can’t barely differentiate which one is left or right.

 Answer: I CAN’T BELIEVE I CAN.

-Tokyo has excellent train system.
+Tokyo has an excellent train system.
 The timing is very precise, the signage is also clear.
-When you hit the train station, just read the direction and pay attention to the colour that differentiate the line & the line name too!
+When you hit the train station, just read the direction and pay attention to the colour that differentiates the line & the line name too!
 Use maps: it is super useful.
 I like it because it has different colours which make navigating easy.
 Stuck?
 Ask the officer!
 (Using any way of communication that you have… They speak little English & they’re super helpful).
 AND I CAN READ DISNEYLAND & DISNEYSEA MAPS LIKE A PRO BTW.
 (I am very proud of myself.
 Maybe because of Disney)

 Can I share my sleeping & bathing space with strangers?